ros-navigation/navigation2/nav2_costmap_2d/README.md

 ## How to configure using Voxel Layer plugin:
 By default, the navigation stack uses the _Obstacle Layer_ to avoid obstacles in 2D.
 The _Voxel Layer_ allows for detecting obstacles in 3D using Pointcloud2 data.
 It requires Pointcloud2 data being published on some topic.
 For simulation, a Gazebo model of the robot with depth camera enabled will publish a pointcloud topic.

 The Voxel Layer plugin can be used to update the local costmap, glocal costmap or both, depending on how you define it in the `nav2_params.yaml` file in the nav2_bringup directory.
-The voxel layer plugin has to be added to the list of ```plugin_names``` and ```plugin_types``` in the global/local costmap scopes in the param file.
+The voxel layer plugin has to be added to the list of ```plugins``` and its ```plugin``` type should be correctly specified in the global/local costmap scopes in the param file.
 If these are not defined in the param file, the default plugins set in nav2_costmap_2d will be used.

 Inside each costmap layer (voxel, obstacle, etc) define `observation_sources` param.
 Here you can define multiple sources to be used with the layer.
 The param configuration example below shows the way you can configure costmaps to use voxel layer.